apycazo/codex/codex-golem/readme.md

 To map a dynamic value into an endpoint path, use the notation `:<name>` as part of the path.
 For example, to fetch a value by its id might use a resource path like `/api/resource/:id`.
 This id can be injected later into the method processing the request.
-Note that given a path, only one dynamic value can be injected on each segment, so we cannot have another endpoint mapped like `/api/resource/:test`.
+Note that given a path, only one dynamic value can be injected per segment and http method, so we cannot have another endpoint mapped like `/api/resource/:test` if both use 'GET' as method, for example.

 ### Injecting endpoint values